damienfarrell/iracing/README.md

 # iRacing Data Importer

-The iRacing Data Importer is a Python application designed to import race data from the iRacing platform into a MySQL database.
+The iRacing Data Importer is a Python API application designed to import race data from the iRacing platform into a MySQL database.

 ## Features

-- Authentication with the iRacing API using email and password credentials.
 - Fetch session data based on session ID from the iRacing API.
 - Import race results into a MySQL database.
-- Interactive menu for user interaction.

 ## Prerequisites